VeronicaFung/DComboNet/README.md

     2. `test_L2_LOOCV.R`: Codes used for Leave-One-Combination-Out Cross Validation (LOOCOCV) for level-two models.
 In `test_L2_LOOCV.R`, Level-one model is also provided on the task of predicting drug combination in the context of given cancer-cell line.
 Here, we provide hepatocellular carcinoma cell line HepG2 (which we show in the main result of the manuscript) and Breast cancer cell line MCF7.
     3. `test_OCILY3.R`: Codes to conduct prediction task on OCI-LY3 cell line (from DREAM challenge 7).
 This code can be used to reproduce the independent validation result in the manuscript.
     4. folder ` ./test/mlr_codes/`: machine learning based models we construct for model comparison with DComboNet level-one model.
 Note that to run these model, you should install Rpackage ` mlr`, ` mlrMBO` and machine learning model packages which listed in supplementary methods in our manuscript.
+    5. ` p1_features_test.R` and ` plot.R`: main codes used to generate the figures, may need to modify the path to fetch necessary data files.
 Note: for runing the test scripts, model performance evaluation R packages (e.g. ` ROCR`) are also require, please review the codes before running test.

 ## Data availability